OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-TrafficControl.md

 ### **3. Deliverable**

-You are required to upload to Moodle UFBA by **6:00 PM on January 12, 2020**, in the designated area:
+You are required to upload to Moodle by **6:00 PM on January 12, 2020**, in the designated area:

 1. One or more files containing **Turing Machines** (in JFLAP format) that provide a solution to the problem.